-In general, there is no need to work with a quantum group; a $\ast$--Hopf algebra is sufficient (\cite{micho2,stheve}).
-Given $\zeta$ a qpb over $B$, a {\it differential calculus} on it is: \begin{enumerate} \item A graded differential $\ast$--algebra $(\Omega^\bullet(P),d,\ast)$ generated by $\Omega^0(P)=P$ ({\it quantum differential forms of $P$}). \item A bicovariant $\ast$--FODC $(\Gamma,d)$ over $\G$. \item The map $\Delta_P$ is extendible to a graded differential $\ast$--algebra morphism where $(\Gamma^\wedge,d,\ast)$ is the universal differential envelope $\ast$--calculus.
+The previous definition is the \emph{standard} one for quantum principal bundles in Durdevich's formulation, with the only difference that, in general, there is no need to work with a quantum group; a Hopf algebra is sufficient \cite{micho2,stheve}.

+Given a qpb $\zeta$, a {\it differential calculus} on it is: \begin{enumerate} \item A graded differential $\ast$--algebra $(\Omega^\bullet(P),d,\ast)$ generated by $\Omega^0(P)=P$ ({\it quantum differential forms of $P$}). \item A bicovariant $\ast$--FODC $(\Gamma,d)$ over $\G$. \item The map $\Delta_P$ is extendible to a graded differential $\ast$--algebra morphism where $(\Gamma^\wedge,d,\ast)$ is the universal differential envelope $\ast$--calculus.
 Here, we have considered that $\otimes$ is the tensor product of graded differential $\ast$--algebras. \end{enumerate}

 Notice that if $\Delta_{\Omega^\bullet(P)}$ exists, then it is unique because all our graded differential $\ast$--algebras are generated by their degree $0$ elements.
 Furthermore, $\Delta_{\Omega^\bullet(P)}$ is a graded differential $\Gamma^\wedge$--corepresentation on $\Omega^\bullet(P)$ (\cite{micho2}).
 In this way, the space of horizontal forms is defined as